 - Over low heat, simmer liquid adding a slurry of a couple of tablespoons of water and corn starch.
 Bring to a simmer.

 - Cut meat into chunks, removing any remaining chunks of fat and heat until warm.

-- Serve over mashed potatoes, rice or pasta.
+- Serve over rice, pasta, mashed potatoes, or on a bun.

 - Heat the oil in a large skillet over medium-high heat.

 - Season all sides of the pork roast with salt and pepper.
 When the oil is glistening, carefully place the pork into the pan.
 Brown each side of the roast.
 (You can skip the browning if you are inched for time, but it does add another layer of flavor.)